prince-pr/earthquake-data-app/README.md

 # Earthquake Data Dashboard

 This is a responsive and interactive web application built with React and TypeScript to visualize earthquake data using charts and tables.
-It allows users to explore earthquake statistics from a CSV file with dynamic filtering and interaction features.
+It allows users to explore earthquake statistics from https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_month.csv with dynamic filtering and interaction features.

 ![screenshot of the project.](/screenshot.png "This is a sample screenshot.")